Rahul is a video game addict who loves lumbering around in open-world RPGs like "Skyrim" and "The Witcher 3." Join him on his adventure!

 There’s no dearth of hilltops and pyramids.
 It’s so satisfying when you're finally atop a monumental structure after a few minutes of arduous exercise.
 I stopped frequently in the middle of my quest to just scale these seemingly insurmountable structures for fun.
 Ubisoft has built an immersive, eye-pleasing world where you’ll easily be spending over 50 hours, if not more.

-6. Fallout New Vegas
+6. Fallout: New Vegas

 This spin-off entry into this franchise was developed by Obsidian Entertainment and published by Bethesda Studios.
 It's a shame that this relationship didn't work out as they grew estranged after working together on what is easily the best game of this series.
 If there's anything people want more than the official sequel of Fallout 4 or the dreadful Fallout 76, it's New Vegas 2.
 And there's a solid reason behind it, too.

 Fans’ love for this particular game is fueled by the fact that Obsidian made the best game of the franchise in just 18 months.
 It was rushed out of the gate, thanks to Bethesda.
-All the praise and love New Vegas still gets must be weird for Bethesda to handle, now more so than ever, as these two studios don't see eye to eye these days.
+All the praise and love for New Vegas must be weird for Bethesda to handle, now more so than ever, as these two studios don't see eye to eye these days.

 Want to go Rambo Style?
 Have at it.
 On the other hand, if you're feeling a bit diplomatic, try running your mouth and see if you've got the negotiation skills this land of chaos and mayhem desperately needs.
 Your approach to gameplay and alliances will determine the fate of this irradiated wasteland.
 Are you up for it?